ionic-team/ionic-site/docs/nightly/api/directive/ionNavButtons/index.md

 Use ionNavButtons to set the buttons on your <a href="/docs/nightly/api/directive/ionNavBar/"><code>ionNavBar</code></a>
 from within an <a href="/docs/nightly/api/directive/ionView/"><code>ionView</code></a>.

-Any buttons you declare will be placed onto the navbar's corresponding side, and then destroyed when the user leaves their parent view.
+Any buttons you declare will be placed onto the navbar's corresponding side.
+Primary buttons generally map to the left side of the header, and secondary buttons are generally on the right side.
+However, their exact locations are platform specific.
+For example, in iOS the primary buttons are on the far left of the header, and secondary buttons are on the far right, with the header title centered between them.
+For Android however, both groups of buttons are on the far right of the header, with the header title aligned left.

+Recommendation is to always use `primary` and `secondary` so buttons correctly map to the side familiar to users of a platform.
+However, in cases where buttons should always be on an exact side, both `left` and `right` sides are still available.
+For example, a toggle button for a left side menu should be on the left side, in this case we'd recommend uses `side="left"` so it's always on the left, no matter what platform.